tomasdoh/acebook-floppy-disk/README.md

 > rails s # Start the server at localhost:3000
 ```

-To clean your local database, use the following Shell commands:
+To clean your local database, use the following shell commands:

 ```
 > bin/rails db:drop